Vegetable Shortening:

 - How many grams in a cup of Vegetable Shortening?

-- 1 cup of Vegetable Shortening weighs 190 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Vegetable Shortening weighs 190 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-- How many cups is 190 grams of Vegetable Shortening?
+- How many grams is ¼ cup of Vegetable Shortening?